osydorchuk89/beyond-reviews/README.md

 # Beyond Reviews

 A full-stack web application for reviewing movies built with React, express, and MongoDB.
+The live app is available [here](https://beyond-reviews-smoc.onrender.com/).

-## 🚀 Features
+## Features

 -   User authentication with Google OAuth
 -   Browse and filter movies by genre, year, and director